ntd284/analyze_NYC_taxi_insight/README.md

 The project aims to answer key questions through data analysis:

-- How many total trips were recorded, and what insights can be drawn from the trip volume?
+- How many `total trips` were recorded, and what insights can be drawn from the trip volume?
-- What is the total revenue generated, and what factors influence revenue trends?
+- What is the `total revenue` generated, and what factors influence revenue trends?
-- What is the average trip distance, and how does it vary by location?
+- What is the `average trip distance`, and how does it vary by location?
-- Where are trips most concentrated geographically, and how does this distribution identify high-demand areas?
+- Where are `trips most concentrated geographically`, and how does this distribution identify high-demand areas?
-- What is the distribution of payment methods (dispute, no charge, cash, credit card), and how do they impact revenue and customer satisfaction?
+- What is the `distribution of payment methods` (dispute, no charge, cash, credit card), and how do they impact revenue and customer satisfaction?
-- What are the total amounts for each fare type (standard rate, JFK, Newark, negotiated fare, unknown, Nassau or Westchester), and how does fare type popularity influence overall revenue?
+- What are the `total amounts` for each fare type (standard rate, JFK, Newark, negotiated fare, unknown, Nassau or Westchester), and how does fare type popularity influence overall revenue?

 Data Model: